isaacBejarano/uoc-webapps-eines-p1/README.md

 # Responsive Layout

 The layout of media and paragraphs present in the `<article>` tag follows a structure of 1 column for mobile, and 2 columns for iPad and bigger screens.
-To use it, declare the `.columns-md` class in those wrappers serving for that porpouse, and then placve all the content inside maximum to children `<div>` to mark the 2 columns.
+To use it, declare the `.columns-md` class in those wrappers serving for that porpouse, and then place all the content inside maximum 2 children `<div>` to mark the 2 columns.

 Please, keep the responsive layout consistent -it will add margins to inner `h2` and `iframes` and `img` tags, so they align automaticallly with the paragraphs.